 Musée du Parfum also offers ‘Olfactory Talks’ every Thursday.
 For just 15€, you can learn about how fragrances are developed to create beautiful colognes and perfumes.
 The museum also hosts a Perfume Apprentice workshop on Saturdays where you can learn how to make your own perfume from scratch.
-The workshops normally cost 95€ but for a limited time, you can take the course for free by signing up with INSIDR.
-Just email us as email@example.com and we’ll take care of the rest!
+The workshop normally costs 95€ but for a limited time, you can take the course for free by downloading this INSIDR voucher!
+Slots are limited so hurry up!

 If you would like to plan a tour with a larger group, make sure to call or email ahead of time.
 You can reach Musée du Fragonard by phone from Monday to Friday at + 33(0) 493 36 44 66 or by email at email@example.com

 - Address: 3-5 square Louis Jouvet, 75009 Paris

 - Metro: Line 3, 7, 8 Opera | RER A : Auber station

 - Opening Hours: Monday to Saturday from 9am to 6pm, Sunday 9am to 5pm, last entry 1 hour before closing.